FeatureBaseDB/python-pilosa/README.md

 ## Change Log

+* **Next**:
+    * Minimum required Pilosa server version is 9.
+Use an older version of the client for earlier releases of the Pilosa server.

 * **v0.8.2** (2017-12-06):
     * This release fixes the PyPI page of this library.
 Otherwise, it's the same as v0.8.1.